 Going a little deeper, sinew has an inner “core” and an outer series of sheaths.
 The outer sheath is composed of something called an “extracellular matrix” (ECM) composed mainly of collagen that is “crosslinked” to one another in a kind of wrapping.
 The ECM “signals” information, “guides” interactions between the tendon and muscle, “ferries” nutrients through connection points with bone, “stores” information about growing, and “regulates” the force issued through the tendon as a result of your crimping.
 The outer sheath is the area of the tendon that Supercharged Collagen is intended to affect.
 Collagen at the core doesn’t appear to change much after the age of 17 and may or may not heal.

-Additionally, the evidence also discusses a role for this supplement in muscle and joint support.
+In addition to sinew, the evidence also discusses a role for this supplement in muscle and joint support.

 How is sinew fed?
 Sinew rely on “synovial fluid diffusion” for feeding – in fact, synovial fluid accounts for about 90% of tendon nutrition.
 The “diffusion” (or movement) of fluid occurs from actively exercising.
 We’ll discuss the specifics of how this nutritional intervention is believed to reach the synovial fluid, but in addition to exercise, timing is believed to be critical: the supplement needs time to reach synovial fluid.

 Why do scientists believe that the ECM, and collagen specifically, play such an important role in recovery?
-After damage, scientists have observed both direct indicators of ECM damage under a microscope as well as indirect indicators of collagen production.
+After damage, scientists have observed direct indicators of ECM damage under a microscope as well as indirect indicators of collagen production.

 What exactly are “collagen peptides”?
 Amino acids (glycine, proline, lysine, hydroxylysine, and hydroxyproline) which link in a chain in order to facilitate the production of collagen.
 Peptides are intended to be easily digestible in order to facilitate uptake into the body.
 Collagen is the building block of tendons and ligaments, or sinew – which is why a supplement is hypothesized to be helpful, and why studies are underway to determine effect.